yawnoc/cantonese-diceware/README.md

 # Cantonese Diceware

-Lists of `6 ** 5 == 7776` pronounceable syllables is Cantonese,
+Lists of `6 ** 5 == 7776` pronounceable syllables in Cantonese,
-including gibberish and pseudo-English.
+including gibberish and pseudo-English, to be used for building passphrases.

 Roll your own physical dice to get
 `5 * log(6) / log(2) == 12.9` bits of entropy per word.